 The recently approved $1.2 trillion federal infrastructure financing package provides the real estate industry with a once-in-a-generation base to build on for projects and communities, according to ULI experts.

-“This really will guide where development will be happening over the next 15 to 30 years,” including what types of projects will be built and where, says Paul Angelone, senior director of ULI’s Curtis Infrastructure Initiative.
+“This really will guide where development will be happening over the next 15 to 30 years,” including what types of projects will be built and where, says Paul Angelone, senior director of the Institute’s Curtis Infrastructure Initiative.
 “The next couple years will really set that longer-term spending.”

 Panelists provided an overview of U.S. infrastructure spending and the details of the infrastructure package.
 Then they discussed projects in Austin, Texas, and Washington, D.C., that demonstrate how infrastructure investment supports equitable and desirable development.

-Some highlights from the legislation, the webinar, and other recent ULI work on infrastructure:
+Some highlights from the legislation, the webinar, and other recent ULI work on infrastructure include the following:

 - The infrastructure package funds both existing and new programs.
 The new money in the Infrastructure Investment and Jobs Act comes to about $550 billion over five years.
 The largest pile of money is for maintaining or building roads and bridges.
 Much of that is reauthorization of existing programs, but there is also $110 billion in new such funding.
 Other new money goes to railroads, public transit, electrification, clean water, and more.